 JW: I think stop motion has this incredible versatility to it, both technically (when one considers the variations of approach within stop motion alone: puppet, cut out, pixelation, clay, object) but also aesthetically.
 There are so many approaches to the visual language; cartoon, naturalism, sculptural, graphic.
 I am often bored with the look of a lot of stop motion, I feel like there is more to be explored with this aspect of the craft.

 ZF: What are your dreams about making this film?
-Apart from personal accomplishment, that is (festivals, awards etc.).
-What do you want to give to the audience who are on their computer screen / cinema and watch this film?
+Apart from personal accomplishments, that is (festivals, awards etc.).
+What do you want to give to the audience who are on their computer screen/cinema and watching this film?

-JW: I like to think cinema has a great power.
-With the ability to move people, to reach out and connect deeply with viewers; to inspire, question, reveal, inform, deconstruct, illuminate.
+JW: I like to think cinema has great power.
+With the ability to move people, to reach out and connect deeply with viewers; to inspire, question, reveal, inform, deconstruct, and illuminate.
 Animation cinema has a unique way of doing that.
-This film is entrenched in metaphor and allegory; it’s not set in a certain place of time, it’s a poetic piece which highlights the plight of a woman which thousands of people are experiencing around the world right now.
-To be displaced, reviled and mistreated.
-I want the film to encourage debate around the behaviours of the characters, the escalation of the events, to reflect on our own world and the way the rise of nationalism and right wing politics is affecting who we are as people.
+This film is entrenched in metaphor and allegory; it’s not set in a certain place of time, it’s a poetic piece that highlights the plight of a woman that thousands of people are experiencing around the world right now.
+To be displaced, reviled, and mistreated.
+I want the film to encourage debate around the behaviors of the characters, the escalation of the events, to reflect on our own world and the way the rise of nationalism and right-wing politics is affecting who we are as people.
 These are all lofty aims but ultimately, if it makes people think and reflect, if it can move an audience, I will be utterly thrilled.

 Film Producer Loran Dunn On Production Challenges and COVID-19: